 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Tender and True dog food looks like an above-average dry product.
+Based on its ingredients alone, Tender and True Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 30% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

-Even when you consider the protein-boosting effect of the dried potato and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the pea products, chickpeas and flaxseed meal, this looks like the profile of a kibble containing a significant amount of meat.

-Tender and True lists both with-grain and grain-free dry dog foods that use a moderate amount of named meat meal as their main source of animal protein, thus earning the brand 4.5 stars.
+Tender and True includes both grain-inclusive and grain-free dry dog foods that use a significant amount of named meat meal as their main source of animal protein, thus earning the brand 5 stars.

-The following list (if present) includes all dog food recalls since 2009 directly related to Tender and True.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Tender and True.

 A Final Word